bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ##### Transpiler loader[#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#esm_transpiler-loader)

-Sources that are in formats Node.js doesn’t understand can be converted into JavaScript using the [`load` hook](https://nodejs.org/dist/v16.13.1/docs/api/all.html#esm_loadurl-context-defaultload).
+Sources that are in formats Node.js doesn't understand can be converted into JavaScript using the [`load` hook](https://nodejs.org/dist/v16.13.1/docs/api/all.html#esm_loadurl-context-defaultload).
 Before that hook gets called, however, a [`resolve` hook](https://nodejs.org/dist/v16.13.1/docs/api/all.html#esm_resolvespecifier-context-defaultresolve) hook needs to tell Node.js not to throw an error on unknown file types.

 This is less performant than transpiling source files before running Node.js; a transpiler loader should only be used for development and testing purposes.